-The ProcurePoint website is managed by NSW Procurement, a division of the Department of Finance, Services and Innovation, on behalf of the NSW Procurement Board.
+ProcurePoint is managed by NSW Procurement, a division of the Department of Finance, Services and Innovation, on behalf of the NSW Procurement Board.

-ProcurePoint provides procurement information, tools and support to assist NSW government agencies and current or potential suppliers.
+ProcurePoint provides procurement information and tools to help NSW government agencies and current or potential suppliers.

 Contact NSW Procurement

 We are committed to conducting procurement in an honest, fair, accountable and transparent manner and we welcome feedback on any of our services.
-Please visit the Feedback and help page to see how to make a suggestion, compliment or complaint.
+Please see feedback and help to see how to make a suggestion, compliment or complaint.

 The Government Information Public Access (GIPA) Act 2009 has replaced the Freedom of Information (FOI) Act 1989.
 The GIPA Act provides rights to information that are designed to meet community expectations of more open and transparent government.
 It encourages the routine and proactive release of government information, including information held by providers of goods and services contracted by government agencies.